-2. Panels shall be nailed or stapled only through the unheated portions provided for this purpose and shall not be fastened at any point closer than 1/4 inch ( 6.4 mm) to an element.
+2. Mechanical fasteners shall penetrate only the unheated portions provided for this purpose.
+Panels shall not be fastened at any point closer than1/4 inch ( 6.4 mm) to an element.
 Other methods of attachment of the panels shall be in accordance with the panel manufacturer's instructions.

 3. Unless listed and labeled for field cutting, heating panels shall be installed as complete units.

 1406.4 Installation in concrete or masonry.
 Radiant heating systems installed in concrete or masonry shall conform to the following requirements: